-- Beginner Ages 6-7

-- Junior Ages 8-11
+Groups (exhibitor age as of January 1, 2023): · Beginner - Ages 6-7 · Junior - Ages 8-11

-- Intermediate Ages 12-15
+· Intermediate - Ages 12-15

-- Senior Ages 16-21
+· Senior - Ages 16-21

-Culinary Arts Rules: Exhibitors may enter in only one class in Division 1.
-Exhibitors may enter in up to two classes in Divisions 2 and 3, if they are distinctly different meal components.
-Each exhibit in Divisions 1-8 must include the recipe(s) used and exhibitor answered scorecard.
+Culinary Arts Rules: Each exhibit in Divisions 1-9 must include the recipe(s) used and exhibitor answered scorecard.
 Any cheese, meat, or dairy ingredient exhibits are considered perishable, the judge will make the decision as to taste these exhibits (to exhibit these foods, include a picture of the food along with the food to judge).
-Cake squares or cupcakes must not be frosted.
 Yeast breads must be made from scratch (no bread machines).
 Mixes or premade pie crusts cannot be used as the main component of the project.
 All projects must include food.